JinxCodesAI/silly-llm/docs/technical_debt/modular_prompt_template_architecture.md

     def validate_runtime(self, context: Dict[str, Any]) -> bool:
         """Validate runtime context and generated placeholders."""
-        # Base validation - check required context
+        # Base validation - check required context structure
-        if 'selected_words' not in context:
-            return False

-        selected_words = context['selected_words']
-        if not all(key in selected_words for key in ['word1', 'word2', 'word3']):
+        if 'config' not in context or 'artifacts' not in context: return False
-            return False

         # Validate that dynamic placeholders can be generated
         try:
             placeholders = self.generate_dynamic_placeholders(context)
             # Check that all dynamic placeholders are covered
+            config = context['config']
             for placeholder in self.dynamic_placeholders:
                 placeholder_key = placeholder.strip('{}')
-                if placeholder_key not in placeholders and placeholder_key not in self.config: return False
+                if placeholder_key not in placeholders and placeholder_key not in config: return False
             return True
         except Exception: